 How do we change this?

-The research points to a multipronged engagement approach aimed at influencing millennials to make better financial decisions.
-The first strategy is to enhance how we engage millennials using technology as an enabler.
-Technology needs to hit the psychological triggers of putting millennials in control, providing relatable insights to empower decisions and make users feel safe.
-In the context of money, technology is mainly used by millennials to speed up mundane transactional processes.
-Think efiling, banking, transacting, etc. In our specific context, that means benefit statements, fund values, insurance amounts, transacting and getting immediate feedback on common enquiries.
-Technology can be used to transact, communicate and educate.
+The research points to a multi-prong engagement approach aimed at influencing Millennials to make better financial decisions.
+The first strategy is to enhance how we engage Millennials using technology as an enabler.
+Technology needs to hit the psychological triggers of putting Millennials in control, providing relatable insights to empower decisions and makes users feel safe.
+In the context of money, technology is mainly used by Millennials to speed up mundane transactional processes.
+Think efiling, banking, transacting, etc. In our specific context, that means benefit statements, fund values, insurance amounts, transacting and getting immediate feedback to common queries.
+Tech can also be used to communicate and educate.
 According to Google, 70% of Millennials watched YouTube to learn how to do something new or learn more about something that they are interested in.
 In fact, their findings show that Millennials were 2.7x as likely to prefer watching a YouTube video over reading content to learn something new.
 If you want to be engaging your Millennial members, you need to be on YouTube.
 And in a manner that is relevant if we as consultants, administrators and funds wish to be relevant.

-Rather than try to leverage fear tactics to dampen the confidence of millennials by highlighting their lack of financial literacy or viewing them as unrepentant lost causes, we propose that our industry builds their financial literacy authentically by influencing them towards better financial decisions.
-Millennials want to be at the centre of their life decisions, and an approach that appreciates this provides the likelihood of better outcomes than the current model of delegated decision-making power.
+Rather than trying to leverage fear tactics to dampen the confidence of Millennials by highlighting their lack of financial literacy or viewing them as unrepentant lost causes, we suggest that we build their confidence authentically by influencing them towards better financial decisions.
+Millennials want to be at the center of their life decisions, and an approach that appreciates this provides the likelihood of better outcomes than the current model of delegated decision making power.
 Millennials do not want to be told what they can and cannot do.
-They want insight that empowers them to self-evaluate what is in their own interest and gives them the ability to make better decisions.
+They want insight that empowers them to self-evaluate what is in their own interest and the ability to make better decisions.